infinum/accessibility-mobile-standards/docs/guidelines/principles/guideline_checklist.md

 ## Screen reader & interaction

 Guidelines mentioned in this section are related to the screen reader and interaction with the application.
-There guidelines contain technical, but also design and content related information which should be implemented in collaboration with other teams (based on required inputs).
+These guidelines contain technical, but also design and content-related information which should be implemented in collaboration with other teams (based on required inputs).

 - [ ] 1.1.1 Non-text content (A) - Android | [iOS](../platforms/ios/guideline_perceivable_ios.md#non-text-content-identification-wcag-111---level-a) | Flutter
 - [ ] 1.3.1 Info and relationships (A) - Android | [iOS](../platforms/ios/guideline_perceivable_ios.md#element-information-and-relationship-wcag-131---level-a) | Flutter